kids stories - children's stories online

 "Open it." said Dad.

-Next day Roger gave the tiger his breakfast and put his lead on.
+Next day Roger gave the tiger his breakfast and put his leash on.

 "Come on," said Roger, "I'll take you to the park to meet my friends.
 They'll be so amazed when they see you."

-Roger was a little surprised, but he just hugged the tiger and said, "Don't worry about them, they're just kids.
+Roger was a little surprised, but he just stroked the tiger's ears and said, "Don't worry about them Peter, they're just kids.
 We don't need them anyway."

 Next day Roger took his tiger to school.
 He knew everyone would love his new pal.
 His teacher often told them stories of tigers in the jungle, and once they watched a DVD about a tiger.
-But when Roger and the tiger opened the classroom door everyone screamed and jumped out the window.
+But when Roger opened the classroom door and everyone saw the tiger they all screamed and jumped out the window.
 Even the teacher who had told them all those tiger stories.

 Roger was starting to feel a little sad.
 Why didn't anyone want to meet his new friend.
 Sure, the tiger had big teeth, but he wouldn't hurt anyone.
 Roger tickled the tiger's tummy.
 The tiger purred contentedly.

-Then Roger had a good idea.
-He'd take the tiger to see Nanny and Granddad.
+Then Roger had a wonderful idea.
+He'd take the tiger to see Nanny and Grandad.
 Whenever he felt sad he always went to visit them and they always managed to cheer him up.
+And Roger remembered that Nanny and Grandad loved animals; they always put their stale bread out for the birds.

-He knocked on the door.
+He reached their house and knocked on the door.
 Nanny opened it.
 But instead of being pleased to see them she screamed and ran back inside the house.
-Roger followed her, but could only catch a glimpse of her climbing over the garden fence.
+Roger went inside, but could only catch a glimpse of her vaulting over the garden fence.

-Granddad was asleep in his armchair.
+Grandad was asleep in his armchair.
 He woke up when he heard Nanny's screams.
-When he saw the tiger he jumped out of his chair making a hole in the ceiling.
+When he saw the tiger he jumped out of his chair making a big hole in the ceiling.

 Now Roger really didn't know what to do.
 He went back home.
 Dad was watching television.